• Skip to primary navigation

 The seasoning combination on these fries is killer and the creamy dill dip is a great pairing to the spice.
 And speaking of pairing, I think these would be fantastic with a burger and this mango slaw recipe.

-You could serve these crispy oven sweet potato fries alongside an entree, or just put them out as an appetizer or snack with the dip.
+You could serve these crispy oven sweet potato fries alongside an entree like these vegan black bean burgers, or just put them out as an appetizer or snack with the dip.

 What You Need to Make Oven Sweet Potato Fries